gandalf1819/Twitter-clone/src/mini-twitter/README.md

 ## Running the application

-Go to the mini-twitter folder and in the terminal run the following command:
+Go to the Webber folder and in the terminal run the following command:

 ./runBackendServer.sh